 Nightmute |

-villages on the Yukon River, those on the Kuskokwim
+They ship to villages on the Yukon River, those on the

-River, and those coastal villages that are part of the Y-K
+Kuskokwim River, and those coastal villages that are part of

-Delta area.
-I generated the list above because
+the Y-K Delta area.
+I generated the list above

-that means Lower Kuskokwim School District (LKSD), Yupiit
+because that means Lower Kuskokwim School District (LKSD),

-School District, Kuspuk School District, and Lower Yukon
+Yupiit School District, Kuspuk School District, and Lower

-School District (LYSD) villages.
-If in doubt, you can
+Yukon School District (LYSD) villages.
+If in doubt,

 for sure (meyersfarm@gmail.com).